ranjanrsorte/aws-learning/Developer_Notes.md

   - Great for a diversity of workloads such as web servers or code repositories.
   - It is Balance between Compute, Memory & Networking.
 2. Compute Optimized
-  - Great fo compute-intensive tasks that require high performance processors:
+  - Great for compute-intensive tasks that require high performance processors:
     - Batch processing workloads
     - Media transcoding
     - High performance web servers